Amazingkenneth/Eye-Protector/README.md

-# Eye-Protector:
+# Eye-Protector

-This is a program that targets on Microsoft Windows to protect your eyes.
+- This is a program that targets on Microsoft Windows to protect your eyes.
 ## Build
 ### Build with Visual Studio
 [Download Visual Studio](https://amazingkenneth.github.io/docs/posts/tutorial/2022-02-19-install_CppCompiler.html#microsoft-visual-c)